On the embedding complexity of Liouville manifolds: Setting the stage

 Any honest\footnote{We will call a curve ``honest'' when we wish to emphasize that it is not formal.} curve $u \in \calM^J_{X,A}(\Gamma^+;\Gamma^-)$ can be viewed as a formal curve, but a formal curve need not have any pseudoholomorphic representative.
 Consider strong symplectic cobordisms $X^+$ and $X^-$ with common contact boundary $Y = \bdy^+X^- = \bdy^-X^+$, and let $X^- \circledcirc X^+$ denote the strong symplectic cobordism obtained by concatenating them along $Y$.
 Given pseudoholomorphic curves $u^- \in \calM_{X^-}(\Gamma;\Gamma^-)$ and $u^+ \in \calM_{X^+}(\Gamma^+;\Gamma)$ with shared Reeb orbit asymptotics $\Gamma$, we can {\em formally glue} along the orbits of $\Gamma$ in a natural way to obtain a formal curve $C$ in $X^- \circledcirc X^+$.
 Importantly, note that the index is additive under this operation, i.e. we have $\ind(C) = \ind(u^-) + \ind(u^+)$.

 \sss

 Another important device from symplectic field theory is that of {\em anchors}, which are used to correct naively defined structure maps.
 For example, if $X$ is a Liouville domain, the linearized contact homology $\chlin(X)$ can be viewed as the anchor-corrected version of cylindrical contact homology, the latter not typically being well-defined without additional assumptions (see e.g. the discussion in \cite[\S 1]{HuN}).
 Suppose that $X^-$ and $X^+$ are strong symplectic cobordisms with common contact boundary $Y = \bdy^+X^- = \bdy^-X^+$, and assume that we have $\bdy^-X^- = \nil$.
 A pseudoholomorphic curve in $X^+$, anchored in $X^-$, consists of a two-level pseudoholomorphic building, with top level in $X^+$ and bottom level in $X^-$, such that each positive end of a component in $X^-$ is paired with a negative end of a component in $X^+$, but we allow unpaired negative ends of components in $X^+$.
 We will refer to the unpaired negative ends of components in $X^+$ as the negative ends of the anchored curve.
 The index of an anchored curve is by definition the sum of the indices of each component, and the topological type is that of the punctured surface given by gluing together the components of the domain along paired punctures.
 Intuitively, we view a curve in $X^+$ anchored in $X^-$ as a curve in $X^+$ with some extra ``tentacles'' extending into $X^-$, noting that the level in $X^+$ may consist of more than one component.
 Similarly, if $X$ is a Liouville domain, we define curves in the symplectization $\R \times \bdy X$, anchored in $X$, in essentially the same way, but now with top level in $\R \times \bdy X$.
-We can also speak of anchored formal curves, defined similarly but with each level only a formal curve.
+We can also speak of anchored formal curves, defined similarly but with each level only a formal curve (i.e. we have two levels, one in $X^+$ and one in $X^-$, each consisting of one or more formal curve components).